learn-co-curriculum/dsc-classes-and-instances-lab/README.md

 ## Summary
 Great!
-In this lab, we were able to define multiple classes and create instances of those classes.
+In this lab, you were able to define multiple classes and create instances of those classes.